rpdeeksh/Avalanche/README.md

 ## Description

 This program is a Solidity smart contract that demonstrates error handling techniques using `require`, `revert`, and `assert` statements.
 It provides functions to check if a given input is greater than zero.
-Depending on the function called, it will either return a message, revert the transaction, or assert a condition.
+Depending on the function called, it will either return a message, revert the transaction, or assert a condition or add an item to the stalk of an inventory.

 ## Getting Started